joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

   teaser: ''

 ---
-Validate that your Azure Resources are deployed per the Well-Architected Framework.. it is pretty long-winded, but imagine!
+Validate that your Azure Resources are deployed per the Well-Architected Framework.. it is pretty long-winded, but **imagine**!

-Of a way of validating your services are secure and deployed in accordance with your companies governance rules and the Azure Architecture framework, both before and after the resources have been commissioned!
+**Of a way of validating your services are secure and deployed in accordance with your companies governance rules and the Azure Architecture framework, both before and after the resources have been commissioned!**

 Imagine no longer!
-There is a PowerShell module designed specifically for that purpose: PSRule for Azure.
+There is a PowerShell module designed specifically for that purpose: **PSRule for Azure**.

 PSRule is a suite of rules to validate resources and infrastructure as code (IaC) using PSRule, the Azure component is using the base PSRule module.